 The AEMC does not agree with the proponents that the existing mechanisms in the NER are insufficient to incentivise efficient investment in embedded generation and other non-network solutions.
-It also considers that the LGNC proposal is likely to increase electricity prices for all consumers.
+It also considers that the LGNC proposal was likely to increase electricity prices for all consumers.

 The impact of embedded generation on network costs depends on where the generator connects to the network and whether it can generate at times of peak demand.
-LGNCs would be a broad mechanism and would not reflect the highly specific impact of embedded generation on network costs.
-LGNCs would:
+LGNCs would have been a broad mechanism, and would have not reflected the highly specific impact of embedded generation on network costs.
+LGNCs would have:

-- incentivise embedded generation in areas where there is spare capacity and no opportunity to reduce network costs, and provide insufficient incentive for embedded generation in constrained areas where there is a potential to reduce costs; - favour embedded generation over other distributed energy resources (such as demand response) and other emerging technologies, leading to over-investment in embedded generation at the expense of potentially more efficient alternatives; and - result in certain types of embedded generators in particular, controllable diesel and gas-fired generators receiving significantly higher payments than other generators.
+- incentivised embedded generation in areas where there is spare capacity and no opportunity to reduce network costs, and provided insufficient incentive for embedded generation in constrained areas where there is a potential to reduce costs; - favoured embedded generation over other distributed energy resources (such as demand response) and other emerging technologies, leading to over-investment in embedded generation at the expense of potentially more efficient alternatives; and - resulted in certain types of embedded generators particularly controllable diesel and gas-fired generators - receiving significantly higher payments than other generators.

-Analysis by the Institute for Sustainable Futures in support of the rule change request estimates that LGNCs can result in material cost savings; however, these cost savings are dependent on the following:
+Analysis by the Institute for Sustainable Futures (ISF) in support of the rule change request estimated that LGNCs could result in material cost savings; however, these cost savings depended on:

-- the exclusion of small-scale embedded generators the opposite of what is proposed in the rule change request; and - projections that peak demand for electricity will increase significantly more than forecast by the Australian Energy Market Operation (AEMO) - if the AEMO forecast were to be used, the analysis shows LGNCs would cost consumers a net \$233 million over the period to 2050.
+- the exclusion of small-scale embedded generators the opposite of what is proposed in the rule change request; and - projections that peak demand for electricity will increase significantly more than forecast by the Australian Energy Market Operation (AEMO) - if the AEMO forecast were to be used, the ISF's analysis shows that LGNCs would have cost consumers a net \$233 million over the period to 2050.